News and updates from ENCOUNTER

 Book Your Hotel Room

 The conference venue, the country house Gammel Estrup is located beautifully in the countryside.
-Conference accommodation is found in the city of Randers, some 25 km distant, and we’ll arrange for a bus shuttle to Gammel Estrup mornings and evenings.
+Conference accommodation is found in the city of Randers, some 25 km distant.
+A shuttle bus to Gammel Estrup will be available mornings and evenings.

 Hotel Randers.
 We have made prebookings at Hotel Randers for conference guests.
 A discounted rate for conference guest is offered at DKK 940,- for a single room pr. night (discounts for double rooms apply).
 If you make your booking at Hotel Randers, please mark the booking ‘Conference, Gammel Estrup’.
 Pick-up with the shuttle bus will be from Hotel Randers, but it is a short walking distance, if you wish to find other options.